-This course provides a general overview of the language disorders and hearing disorders in preschool and school age children and their subsequent evidenced-based interventions.
+This course will focus on a general overview of the language disorders and hearing disorders in preschool and school age children and their subsequent evidenced-based interventions.
 This course will also examine the link that language disorders and hearing loss have to literacy development.
 Conditions requiring augmentative and alternative communication will be covered as well multicultural differences in language development.
-This course will prepare Speech Language Pathology Assistants for their role in providing services to children with language Impairments, hearing impairments, and to children who use augmentative and alternative communication devices and or systems.
+This course will prepare Speech Language Pathology Assistants for their role in providing services to children with language Impairments, hearing impairments, and to children who use augmentative and alternative communication devices and/or systems.
+(3 credits)

 - ENG 101: English Composition 1

 Student Learning Outcomes (SLOs)

 Upon completion of this course, the student will have gained knowledge about:

 - Explain and differentiate between the types, characteristics, etiologies, and impact of language disorders.